dotcontract/www-dotcontract-org/app/pages/docs/modality/rules-and-models/index.md

 ## Rules versus Models

 In Modality, the rules of a contract are respected as canon, while models are always subject to change.
 You can think of the model as a user submitted interpretation of the rules.
 It may be inefficient or it may be overly restrictive.
-What you can be sure of is that if a contract accepts a model then its satisfies the rules.
+What you can be sure of is that if a contract accepts a model then it satisfies the rules.

 Each contract use a [Kripke Machine](/docs/concepts/kripke-machine) to maintain the integrity of a contract.
 The Kripke Machine works by tracking the contract state and doing model checking.
 If at any point a user submits a rule breaking model, then the Kripke Machine will reject it.

 ## Model Evolution

 At first a contract has no rules and any model will satisfy it.
 Over time, as rules are collected, our model will need to evolve.
 Each time a model changes a user is responsible for submitting an evolution.
-That evolution will connect the past model to the incoming model, allowing for a preservation of a contract's state.
+That evolution will connect the past model to the evolved model, allowing for a continuity of a contract's state.
 DotContract comes with tools to help create your evolutions for you automatically.